zbarovsky/encounter-tracker/README.md

 * Lots of different relationships between postgres tables, making sure they link properly will be difficult

 ## Bugs
-* cannot search for monsters without signing in/up first SOLVED: now have to be logged in to use search, if not, redirects to log in page.
 * If user adds an extra space at the end, they can't search for the monster.

 ## Acknowledgements